shawn-nyk/tp/docs/UserGuide.md

 Symbol | What it means
 -------|--------------
-:information_source: | Important information to take note
+:information_source: | Important information to take note.
-:bulb: | Extra tip
+:bulb: | Extra tip.
 `add` | Words that have a grey highlighted background are commands that can be keyed into the command box.

 #### Understanding the usage of the commands